Is this your first time to try

-Welcome to our PFY studios!
 We want to create a special place that makes you feel at home.
-When you come to any of our locations, you can expect friendly staff and students, a fresh and clean atmosphere and a powerful yoga class.
+When you come to any of our locations, you can expect friendly staff and students, a fresh and clean atmosphere, and a powerful yoga class.
 Here is all the information you need to feel as prepared and relaxed as possible before you arrive in the yoga room.

 But first of all, congratulations!
 You’ve made a healthy decision to improve your body and your mind with hot power yoga.
-This practice makes you stronger, more flexible and more confident.
+A yoga practice will make you stronger, more flexible and more confident.
 It also improves your mental focus.
-Yes, yoga can do all of that!
-We believe hot power yoga is an especially good way to tap into these—and many more—whole life benefits.

-Yoga mat.
-Bring your own or you can rent or buy one from us.
+You can bring your own, or you can rent or buy one from us.
 We have Jade and Manduka yoga mats in all PFY studios.

-Cell phone.
-No phones are allowed inside the yoga room.
-You can leave your phone in a cubby in the lobby turned off.
+No cell phones are allowed inside the yoga room. you can leave your phone in a cubby or at the front desk.

-Socks.
-Bare skin on your hands and feet help you stick to your mat or towel and stay safe.
-So take off your socks.
+The bare skin on your hands and feet will help you stick to your mat.
+So take off your socks and stay safe.

-Food.
 Try to come to hot power yoga on an empty stomach.
 We recommend eating 2 hours before class.
-(A light snack after class or a coconut water can be nice.)
+You can bring a light snack with you or a coconut water for after class.

-Valuable items.
-We have cubbies available in all of our studios, and we always have staff in the lobbies.
+We have cubbies available in all of our studies, and a staff member is always at the front desk.
 But we do not recommend bringing valuables to yoga class.

 What to Expect